 If you have lung function problems you may find the pressure of the water on the chest and ribcage too much when in the deep end.

 If you suffer with asthma or angina, always take your inhalers and sprays with you and leave them on the pool side, so they are there should you need them.

 The best option is your local NASS branch, where you can exercise under the supervision of your physiotherapist.

-Ideally you should work in a heated pool designed for aquatic physiotherapy.
-You can of course use your local swimming pool once you know the exercises, but the temperature of the water will be lower.
+You can use your local swimming pool once you know the exercises, but the temperature of the water will be lower.
 Keep moving so you don't get too cold.
 Swim a few lengths, do a few stretches, swim a bit more etc.